Proton-rich production of lanthanides: the $\nu i$ process: Discussion and Conclusions

-Still, the most important variable for determining the robustness of a potential $\nu i$-process is the neutrino physics of the candidate event.
+Still, the most important variable for determining the robustness of a potential $\nu i$ process is the neutrino physics of the candidate event.
 Neutrinos set the initial neutron-to-proton ratio, contribute to the heating of the ejecta, and provide the mechanism for converting free protons to neutrons after charged-particle reactions cease.
-The many open questions of each aspect of this influence include several neutrino mixing parameters that have yet to be better constrained by experiment (such as the mass hierarchy and CP violating phase~\citep{Qian:2015waa}) and the implementation of neutrino-neutrino interactions which has yet to be fully understood, with the possibility of non-Standard interactions \citep{Proceedings:2019qno}, the relative importance of neutrino kinetics and collective flavor mixing \citep{Balantekin:2023qvm,Johns:2025mlm,Grohs+2025}, and more being recent topics of study.
-We look forward to future developments in these areas that hold the promise to clarify the potential role of proton-rich lanthanide production in galactic chemical evolution.
+The many open questions of each aspect of this influence include several neutrino mixing parameters that have yet to be better constrained by experiment (such as the mass hierarchy and CP violating phase~\cite{Qian:2015waa}) and the implementation of neutrino-neutrino interactions, which has yet to be fully understood, with the possibility of nonstandard interactions \citep{Proceedings:2019qno}, the relative importance of neutrino kinetics and collective flavor mixing \citep{Balantekin:2023qvm,Johns:2025mlm,Grohs+2025}, and more being recent topics of study.
+We look forward to future developments in these areas that hold the promise of clarifying the potential role of proton-rich lanthanide production in GCE.

 \\